 Establish a nighttime routine that helps you wind down and stick to it.
 To increase your chances of a restful night’s sleep, try to go to bed at the same time every night.

 Regular exercise regulates hormones, lowers blood pressure, and improves heart health.
-Exercising regularly also increases your energy levels; more energy is precisely what you need to crush your goals.
+Working out regularly also increases your energy levels; more energy is precisely what you need to crush your goals.

 Being more active also improves your cognitive abilities, making day-to-day challenges more manageable.